Tibet Autonomous Region: Transportation

-A 2019 white paper from The State Council Information Office of the People's Republic of China reported Tibet's road system has achieved a total of 118,800 km.
+A 2019 white paper from the State Council Information Office of the People's Republic of China reported Tibet's road system has achieved a total of 118,800 km.

 Airports

-The civil airports in Tibet are Lhasa Gonggar Airport, Qamdo Bangda Airport, Nyingchi Airport, and the Gunsa Airport.

-Gunsa Airport in Ngari Prefecture began operations on July 1, 2010, to become the fourth civil airport in China's Tibet Autonomous Region.

-The Peace Airport for Shigatse was opened for civilian use on October 30, 2010.

-Announced in 2010, Nagqu Dagring Airport was expected to become the world's highest altitude airport, at 4,436 meters above sea level.
-However, in 2015 it was reported that construction of the airport has been delayed due to the necessity to develop higher technological standards.
+The civil airports are Lhasa Gonggar Airport, Qamdo Bangda Airport, Nyingchi Airport, and the Gunsa Airport.
+Gunsa Airport in Ngari Prefecture began operations in 2010 to become the fourth civil airport in TAR.
+The Peace Airport for Shigatse was opened for civilian use in 2010.
+Nagqu Dagring Airport was expected to become the world's highest altitude airport, at 4,436 meters above sea level.
+However, in 2015, China Daily reported that construction of the airport has been delayed due to the necessity to develop higher technological standards.

 Railway

-The Qinghai–Tibet Railway from Golmud to Lhasa was completed on October 12, 2005.
-It opened to regular trial service on July 1, 2006.
+The Qinghai–Tibet Railway from Golmud to Lhasa was completed in 2005.
 Five pairs of passenger trains run between Golmud and Lhasa, with connections onward to Beijing, Chengdu, Chongqing, Guangzhou, Shanghai, Xining and Lanzhou.
-The line includes the Tanggula Pass, which, at 5,072 m (16,640 ft) above sea level, is the world's highest railway.
+The line includes the Tanggula Pass, which at 5,072 m (16,640 ft) above sea level is the world's highest railway.

 The Lhasa–Shigatse Railway branch from Lhasa to Shigatse was completed in 2014.
-It opened to regular service on August 15, 2014.
-The planned China–Nepal railway will connect Shigatse to Kathmandu, capital of Nepal, and is expected to be completed around 2027.
+The planned China–Nepal railway will connect Shigatse to Kathmandu and is expected to be completed around 2027.
 The construction of the Sichuan–Tibet Railway began in 2015.
 The line is expected to be completed around 2030.